SmartData-Polito/darkvec/README.md

 - **ips** *(list)*, optional: set of IPs for which the embeddings must be generated, by default None<br>

-- **labels** *(list)*, optional: ground truth labels of the `ips`, by default NoneImplementation of the k-Nearest-Neighbors Graph with the Louvain algorithm application for cluster detection.
+- **labels** *(list)*, optional: ground truth labels of the `ips`, by default None.
+Implementation of the k-Nearest-Neighbors Graph with the Louvain algorithm application for cluster detection.
 The module builds a Graph from a set of embeddings.
 The nodes are the IPs, and the link among two nodes exists if they belongs to the same k-neighborhood.
 The edges weights are the cosine similarity among the nodes  pairs.
 The Louvain algorithm is applied and the cluster id of each node is saved as the attribute `community`.   <br>

 #### Attributes<br>